anseal/it.is.js/README.md

 ----

 After this elevator pitch let's be frank.
 There are manual tweaks in almost every function.
-But all the hard work of figuring out the hard cases and the corner cases was indeed done by the generation.
+But all the hard work of figuring out the hard cases and the corner cases was indeed done by the generator.
 And many optimization ideas were discovered through the analysis of performance of generated functions.
 But because choosing the final version of a function was a manual process it is not a strong guaranty that my choices were the best.

 Also, no matter hundreds or hundred thousands tests are there, in JS you can always write an object that can skip them (e.g with the help of `Proxy`).
-And there are some objects I didn't include in the tests not because I can't generate functions to recognize them, but because I don't know yet should those object be accepted as a members of some class or rejected.
+And there are some objects I didn't include in the tests yet not because I can't generate functions to recognize them, but because I don't know should those object be accepted as a members of a class or rejected.

 There are 70+ function in the library right now and it's easy to add more.
-I'm ready to add them on request.
 The only obstacle - good function names.
 They are a little bit chaotic at the moment and probably will change.
-Sugessions are welcomed.
+Suggestions an requests are welcomed.

 # Documentation